ricadv/RemindersApp/README.md

 # RemindersApp

-latest working version.
-reformatted (some/most? of) kevin's code so it works with joseph's added fifi's landing page images

 # App structure
 => all the routing is in index.js
 => everything related to authentication is in controller/auth_controller.js